rgdotta/node-toDo-app/README.md

 # To-Do-List-Node-EJS-

 Custom To Do List wrote in node.js, using EJS has markup language, and mongoDB with mongoose has database.
-All of the CRUD operation are used in this project.
 Initalize it in the terminal with nodemon.

 ![](public/images/image1.png)